igorsenam/igorsenam/README.md

 ## Hi there!
 My name is Igor.

-- 🔭 I work with back-end, mostly creating and updating python scripts to automate human process in my company
+- 🔭 I work as a fullstack developer at my company
-- 🌱 -
+- 🌱 I'm currently studying cibersecurity at PUC University

 <!-- Github Status -->
 <div align="center">